suvel-the-dev/arr_mothd_exe/Readme.md

 ### Instructions while solving the exercises

+1. the task are listed in the "index.js"

-1. create function for each task
+2. create function for each task

-2. each task should have name structured in this formate:
+3. each task should have name structured in this formate:

 ```
 task<task_number_in_words>
 ```

-3. the task function should be wrapped with starting and ending logs
+4. the task function should be wrapped with starting and ending logs
 <br/>

 example